azolfagharj/parspackCERT/README.md

 ## Automatic Renewal

 🔄 Set it once and forget it.
-Certbot schedules automatic renewal (typically twice daily).
+Certbot schedules automatic renewal (usually twice daily).
 The script stores the auth and cleanup hooks in the renewal configuration, so Certbot automatically uses parspackCERT—no repeat setup needed.

 To test renewal without making changes: